accurat/accurapp/README.md

 - `yarn start` starts a server locally, accessible both from your browser and from another machine using your same wi-fi
 - `yarn build` builds the project for production, ready to be deployed from the `build/` folder

+**NOTE**: you need to have at least Node v6.x and yarn v1.2.1, make sure you have the correct versions if you run into some problems running these commands.
+You can check their version by running `node -v` and `yarn -v`.

 ## Customization
 #### Customizing Webpack
 You can pass a custom webpack config to the `buildWebpackConfig` function in the project's `webpack.config.js`.